Chihuahua

 Origin & History

-How the Chihuahua type got its origin from the Mexican peoples is a mystery from prehistory.
-The Techichi, a weighty ancestor of today's Chihuahuas, were the favorite breed of the Toltecs.
+How the Chihuahua type descended from the Mexican peoples is a mystery of prehistory.
+The Techichi, a great ancestor of today's Chihuahua, was the preferred breed of the Toltecs.
 The Toltecs ruled Mexico about a thousand years ago.

-The Aztecs conquered the Toltecs in the 12th century.
-Historians attest that the Aztecs continued to breed the breed into a smaller dog.
-In the 1500s, Spanish conquistadors overthrew the Aztec civilization.
-The Techichi was an important part of the Aztec culture, which the Spanish took with them to their own lands.
+In the 12th century, the Aztecs conquered the Toltecs.
+Historians confirm that the Aztecs further bred the breed into a smaller dog.
+Around 1500, Spanish conquerors destroyed the Aztec civilization.
+The Techichi was an important part of the Aztec culture, which the Spanish took back to their countries.

-The robust little dogs continued to live in remote villages.
-In the middle of the 19th century, Americans became interested in this breed.
+The robust little dogs lived on in remote villages.
+In the middle of the 19th century, the Americans became interested in this breed.
 They found many specimens in the state of Chihuahua.
 Thus, this survivor of two lost civilizations became known worldwide as the Chihuahua.
-The first AKC-registered Chihuahua, a little guy named Beppie, was registered in 1908.
+The first Chihuahua registered by the AKC, a small male named Beppie, was registered in 1908.